amadeus4dev/developer-guides/docs/resources/hotels.md

 One common question is how to assign guest distribution among the booked rooms.

-When you call the `Hotel Booking API`, the rooms object represents the rooms.
-Each room contains the guests distributed per room.
-Specifically, each room object needs the id of the guests staying in that room.
+When you call the `Hotel Booking API`, the `rooms` object represents the rooms.
+Each room contains guests distributed per room.
+Specifically, each `room` object needs IDs of the guests staying in that room.

 Below is a sample request to book two rooms with guest distribution.
-The first room is for guest id’s 1 & 2 and the second room for guest id 3.
+The first room is for guest ID’s `1` & `2` and the second room for guest Id `3`.

 ```json